Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 AP Exams: Barron’s AP vs Princeton Review AP

-As both Barron’s and Princeton Review each cover a range of AP exams, including US History, Chemistry, Calculus, Physics, English Language and Composition, Biology, and more, we’ll cover the differences between the books of these two test prep giants generally for this category.
+Both Barron’s and Princeton Review each cover a range of AP exams, including US History, Chemistry, Calculus, Physics, English Language and Composition, Biology, and more.
+We’ll cover the differences between the books generally for this category.

 For purposes of our analysis, we evaluated both the US History and Physics 1 prep books from each company, offering a nice side-by-side comparison.

 Offering nearly identical features, this is a really tough category to call.
-Both companies offer in-depth content reviews, test-taking strategies for approaching the exam’s multiple-choice, short answer, and essay-based questions, and multiple full-length practice exams, including bonus online content.
-On the surface, you would almost think these prep books are carbon copies of each other.
+Both companies provide in-depth content reviews, test-taking strategies for approaching the exam’s multiple-choice, short answer and essay-based questions, and multiple full-length practice exams, including bonus online content.
+On the surface, you would almost think these resources are carbon copies of each other.

 But peeling back the onion, each company has its strengths and weaknesses.
 For our team, we preferred Barron’s content reviews to those offered by Princeton, but liked Princeton’s practice tests and explanations better.